2022 is the inaugural year of a new Junior Academy Musical Theatre!

 Visiting industry professionals will give masterclasses and workshops during which they share their insight into the industry.

 Practical projects are rehearsed and performed throughout the year, allowing you to put everything you have learnt into practice.
 They are selected according to the individual needs of students and the company as a whole.

 This work will all lead towards a staged end-of-year showcase in front of an invited audience.

-The development of Junior Academy Musical Theatre is supported by the Signatur Programme and the Howard de Walden Estate.
+Junior Academy Musical Theatre is supported by the Signatur Programme and The Mila Charitable Organisation.

 Signatur is the umbrella name for The Karlsson Játiva Charitable Foundation’s work for the advancement of the art of music.